Masters of Business Administration (MBA)

 1. In order to enroll in 700 level graduate courses offered in the College of Business and Economics, a student must be enrolled in a graduate degree program or a graduate certificate program.
 A student with a Guest status or with Post Master’s status can take 700 level graduate course(s) on a space available basis.

 2. Candidates must obtain approval from their adviser before enrolling in courses.
 Courses taken without the approval of the adviser may not apply toward completion of the program.
-Prior to entering the program or during the first four weeks of the semester, candidates shall prepare a program in consultation with their adviser.
-This program must then be submitted to the Program Coordinator for approval.
+Prior to entering the program, candidates shall prepare a program plan in consultation with their adviser.
 Any changes (including add/drop) to the program must have the written approval of the Coordinator.
 All changes are initiated by students through their adviser.

-4. Courses in the Common Body of Knowledge must be taken at the beginning of the program.
+4. Courses in the Common Body of Knowledge are recommended to be taken at the beginning of the program.
 Program and course prerequisites will be rigidly enforced.
 Failure to comply will result in the student being dropped from the course.

-5. Students who are dropped from the program for academic reasons or who fail to meet the admission requirements are not eligible to pursue further graduate business courses in the M.B.A., M.P.A., M.S.- Accounting, or Applied Economics in the College of Business and Economics.
+5. Students who are dropped from the program for academic reasons or who fail to meet the admission requirements are not eligible to pursue further graduate business courses in the College of Business and Economics.

-6. The maximum course load is 15 graduate units during fall and spring semesters and 12 units during the summer term.
+6. The maximum course load is 15 graduate credits during fall and spring semesters and 12 credits during the summer term.

 7. Business-related course work taken in an applicant’s undergraduate program where the applicant has graduated more than five years prior to the date of admission to the Graduate School may not be considered as satisfactory in meeting Common Body of Knowledge requirements.